Furniture industry in Pakistan

 According to the World Trade Organization's statistics, Pakistan's exports of wooden furniture amounted to $51 million in 2011.
-The furniture industry in Pakistan has been expanding.
-Many new furniture companies are now joining the furniture industry.
+The furniture industry in Pakistan is expanding, with many new companies joining the industry.

-Pakistani furniture manufacturers have expertise in this area, due to the type of wood used namely 'sheesham' (rosewood) which adds to this furniture's demand.
-The leading wood-furniture-making areas of Pakistan are Chiniot, Gujrat, Peshawar, Lahore and Karachi.
+Pakistani furniture manufacturers have expertise in handmade furniture, and the type of wood used namely 'sheesham' (rosewood) adds to this furniture's demand.
+The leading manufacturing areas of wooden furniture in Pakistan are Chiniot, Gujrat, Peshawar, Lahore and Karachi.

 Impact of increased consumer spending

 Consumer spending increased by an average of 26% - per the Bloomberg's report, which was published on November 21, 2013.
 It's not only that the Fast-moving consumer goods (FMCGs) companies get benefits from increased consumer spending; the furniture manufacturers also benefit from it.

 Pakistan's furniture exports

-As per World Trade Organization's statistics, the wooden furniture exports of Pakistan reportedly amounted to almost $51 million in the calendar year (CY) 2011.
+As per the World Trade Organization's statistics, the wooden furniture exports of Pakistan reportedly amounted to almost $51 million in the calendar year (CY) 2011.
 Whereas, in 2009-2010 the furniture exports of Pakistan ranged between $25 million to $30 million (excluding undocumented exports of an approximate amount of $10 million).
-However, according to the All Pakistan Furniture Exporters Association (APFEA)] founder, Turhan Baig Muhammad, these exports represent a very small portion of the total furniture business of the country.
+However, according to the All Pakistan Furniture Exporters Association (APFEA) founder, Turhan Baig Muhammad, these exports represent a very small portion of the total furniture business of the country.
 According to him, the local furniture market is almost 50 times stronger than that of the exports.
 Keeping this in view, the approximate total furniture sale of the country is more than $2.5 billion.